 Knowledge level of super seeder adopters

-TheTable 2 illustrates the level of knowledge among the Super Seeder adopters.
-Forty per cent of the farmer had low level of knowledge, while 33.33per cent of the respondents had medium level of knowledge and rest (26.67%) of the respondents demonstrated high level of knowledge.
+Table 2 illustrates the level of knowledge among the Super Seeder adopters.
+Forty per cent of the farmer had low level of knowledge, while 33.33per cent of the respondents had medium level of knowledge and rest (26.67%) of the respondents demonstrated high level of knowledge. – Use either farmers or respondents.

 Table 2: Knowledge level of farmers regarding Super Seeder (n=60)